Using Perch as the CMS for a photography website

 - Want to blog?
 Click ‘blog’ in Perch, ‘add post’, type your words, add a picture and publish.

 - Want to add some of your images to your gallery?
-They can just be dragged-and-dropped in to the Perch control panel.
+They can just be dragged-and-dropped into the Perch control panel.
 Then just click ‘gallery’ and you can either add your images to an existing gallery or create a whole new gallery with appropriate descriptive text.
-Want to change the order your images display in?
+Want to change the order of your images?
 Again, just drag and drop.
 Happy with it?
-Publish it and it’s live, as easy as that.
+Publish it and it’s live.
+As easy as that.

 The learning curve for Perch is pretty shallow.
 All the various tools and controls are clearly available.
 On the odd occasion when I have got a bit bewildered, a quick email/Skype/Trello to Mark got me on the right track.